My Account Outage Center Apply for Service

 LET OPERATION ROUND UP MAKE A DIFFERENCE IN YOUR COMMUNITY!

-Applications for 2023 third-quarter grant opportunities must be submitted no later than July 15.
-Grant recipients will be announced following the Central Electric Member Care Trust Board meeting in August.
+Applications for 2024 second-quarter grant opportunities must be submitted no later than April 15.
+Grant recipients will be announced following the Central Electric Member Care Trust Board meeting in May.

 Operation Round Up is a community development program funded by the voluntary contribution of Central Electric members to the Central Electric Member Care Trust, Inc. Charitable donations are made by the Trust Board to worthy projects in the Central Electric service territory (Chatham, Harnett, Lee, and Moore counties).
 Organizations, groups and charities in these counties are eligible to apply as long as they meet the specific funding guidelines established by the Member Care Trust Board of Directors.
 Find out more on whether or not your group is a likely candidate by reviewing the Guidelines for Disbursement of Funds.

 Applicants must be established and share information on the following four items: tax exempt status, mission statement, financial statement and use of funds.
 Unfortunately start-up groups cannot participate.
-If you know of or work with a group that could benefit from Operation Round Up, fill out the form below.
+If you know of or work with a group that could benefit from Operation Round Up, fill out the applicaiton using the application link below:

 to apply for an Operation Round Up grant